griga23/avro-kafka-examples/README.md

 ## Set App properties
 Edit application.properties to point to your Kafka and Schema Registry.

-You can set all properties in [application.properties](application.properties).
+You can set all properties in [/application.example.properties](/application.example.properties).
 Don't forget to set Kafka Topics.
+Then rename the file to application.properties

 ## Run examples
 * Send message based on the Java object that was created from Avro Schema